Microsociology: Competing frames of reference

 Some have considered that face-to-face interaction can be studied in at least three distinct (if overlapping) ways: psychology; intersubjectivity; and microsociology.

 Erving Goffman however saw a central tension between Durkheimian approaches, and those drawn from ethology, especially in respect of interpersonal ritual; while followers of him have seen in a Durkheimian microsociology the key to the understanding of large-scale social conflict as well.
 Erving Goffman's theories of social interaction challenged other sociologists to redirect their focus to the questionable aspects of social behavior.
 Contrary to Erving Goffman's theory, Émile Durkheim believed that advanced methodological principles should guide sociologists and that they should research social fact.

 Influences

 Sartre, in his work on the phenomenology of social dynamics, Critique of Dialectical Reason, written in the late 1950s, called microsociology the only valid theory of human relations.
 Jürgen Habermas and Pierre Bourdieu are two more recent theorists who have put microsociological concepts to good use in their works.

-The famous psychiatrist, R.D.
-Laing, was much influenced by Garfinkel's ideas on "degradation ceremonies".
-Another famous English writer/polymath who is greatly influenced by the ideas of studying the minutiae of human social action is Jonathan Miller.
+R.D.
+Laing was much influenced by Garfinkel's ideas on "degradation ceremonies".